ruihukuang/AI_learning_AgentsSDK/README.md

 Context
 2 traces are created.
 - The first trace *Automated SDR* is to enable to run models including deepseek-chat, gemini-2.0-flash and llama-3.3-70b-versatile/three sales_agent tools three times at most to generate drafts if the drafts are not satisfying at the first attempt and then to select the best email, and also to use a handoff with the use of gpt-4o-mini to act as a Email Manager to take care of formatting including converting the best email to HTML and creating a subject before sending the email based on SendGrid.
-- The second trace *Protected Automated SDR* is to check whether a request has info about a someone's personal name before starting the workflows as the one in the first trace.
+- The second trace *Protected Automated SDR* is to check whether a request has info about a someone's personal name before starting a workflow as the one in the first trace.
+The check is about checking an input guardrail.
 This trace has been reran twice.
 The first run is to send a request with info containing a someone's personal name.
-It stops running workflows as the one in the first trace after a check fails and before using a handoff to take care of formatting.
+It stops running a workflow as the one in the first trace after a check fails and before using a handoff to take care of formatting.
 The second run is to send a request with info without a someone's personal name.
-It completes workflows as the ones in the first trace after a check passes.
+It completes a workflow as the ones in the first trace after a check passes.
 The first trace *Automated SDR*
 <img width="1068" height="1002" alt="image" src="https://github.com/user-attachments/assets/00675326-1589-4a83-b675-3af173bf05ad" />
 The first run for the second trace *Protected Automated SDR*